207 Lower Rathmines Road,

 In later years the granite facade was covered over by a metal grille and in September 1981 the Stella Cinema was sub-divided into two screens, with seating given as 280 and 180 seats.

 In 2003 the Stella Cinema was purchased from the O'Grady family by the Ward Anderson chain and they closed it in August 2004.

-Restoration work began in February 2017 with plans to re-open later in the year.
+Restoration work began in February 2017 with plans to re-open late-July 2017.